Home of Buford "Walking Tall" Pusser

 As with Graceland, Buford's home has been turned into a posthumous walk-thru shrine.
 His fame has made Buford's everyday objects museum-worthy: his dartboard; his turquoise toilet; his snapshots of his last girlfriend, Miss Tennessee 1973 (Most of these items were saved by Buford's mom, who lived in the house long after he died).
 Add these mementoes to the relics of Buford's bloody career, and the artifacts of his violent death, you have a home tour unlike any other.

-It's the kind of place where we immediately thought, "This house should have a personally autographed photo of Ronald Reagan."
-And it does.
+It's the kind of place where we thought beforehand, "This house should have a personally autographed photo of Ronald Reagan."
+And, sure enough, right in the entrance foyer, there it is.

 The upstairs is mostly the Pusser family's living space, with original furniture and carpeting -- a real 1970s time machine.
 You can see the bedroom where Elvis, Tammy Wynette, and George Jones hung out during Buford's funeral.
 Curator Julia Stevens told us that one year a lucky couple won a candlelit dinner in Buford's kitchen, cooked on his yellow 1971 appliances.